sean1832/pinterest-dl/README.md

 pinterest-dl scrape "https://www.pinterest.com/pin/1234567" "images/art" -l 30 -c cookies.json
 ```

+> [!TIP]
+> You can use the `--client` option to use `chrome` or `firefox` Webdriver for scraping.
+This is slower but more reliable.
+> It will open a browser in headless mode to scrape images.
+You can also use the `--headful` flag to run the browser in windowed mode.

 **Downloading Images:**

 Download images from the `art.json` file to the `./downloaded_imgs` directory with a minimum resolution of `1024x1024`.